mattmaynes2/aria/reports/research/02-AutomationSystems.md

 ### Description

 Wink Hub is a hub that allows connections from many different smart devices.
-For the most part this system seems to provide an app that allows the user to interface with multiple different smart devices from different manufacturers.
+Wink supports control of devices using scheduling and IFTTT.

 ### Technical Overview